OpenChargingCloud/ChargyDesktopApp/README.md

 $ electron-forge make
 ```

-Now you can use the normal package management tools of your Linux distribution to install the app.
+Now you can use the normal package management tools of your Linux distribution to install the app:
 ```
 $ cd out/make
 $ dpkg -i chargyapp_X.Y.Z_amd64.deb